Buying a Second Home

 When you buy a second home, your original property becomes known as your ‘primary residence’ or ‘principal primary residence’ for tax purposes.
 Your second home is an additional property or secondary residence.

 You have to pay more stamp duty when you buy a second home than you pay when purchasing a primary residence.
-From July 8th, 2020 until March 31st, 2021 the stamp duty on second homes is 3% on properties up to £500,000.
+From July 8th, 2020 until June 30th, 2021 the stamp duty on second homes is 3% on properties up to £500,000 in England & Northern Ireland.
+From July 1st, 2021 until September 30th, 2021, the stamp duty on second homes is 3% on properties up to £250,000.

 Stamp Duty Rate Rate for additional properties July 8th, 2020 – June 30th, 2021